Disney’s Magic Kingdom Brings Out 13 New Creepy Desserts For The Holiday

 Disney’s theme parks are no strangers to various desserts.
 These treats are often iridescent confections that are sometimes decorated to look like unicorns and mermaids, just like the snacks featured recently by The Inquisitr.
 This year, the Magic Kingdom is planning to amp up the fall and holiday seasons with some special Halloween themed desserts, reports the Orlando Sentinel.

 These newly designed snacks will be sold at the park until October 31, 2018.
 One of the newest sweet treats will be served at Auntie Gravity’s Galactic Goodies in Tomorrowland; the Candy Corn Milkshake is inspired by candy corn in both color and flavor.
-This orange milkshake is only one of the two candy corn flavored desserts available at the park this season.
+This orange milkshake is only one of the two candy corn-flavored desserts available at the park this season.
 Topping off the creamy milkshake served inside a clear cup is a black, orange, and white straw complete with an orange Mickey Mouse head and a fluffy dollop of sunny cotton candy.

 Coming in as the second candy corn treat is the orange and white swirled candy corn ice cream cone.